 Originally bred for herding and now often chosen to be police dogs, the German Shepherd are renowned for their courage, loyalty, intelligence and for how well they take to training.
 However, their abundance of thick hair can often require a lot of care; here’s our guide on how best to look after it.

 Your German Shepherd should be brushed 3-4 times a week, eradicating any loose, dead hairs and keeping the fur soft and shiny.
 Like other breeds, you should be careful of overbathing your German Shepherd, too many baths can cause dry, irritated skin which leaves them exposed to other health issues.
-With the German Shepherd breed you should also be checking their toenails at least once a week, otherwise you could be leaving your pup prone to injury.
+With the German Shepherd breed you should also be checking their paws and claws at least once a week, otherwise you could be leaving your pup prone to injury.

 Yes, your German Shepherd will need regular bathing.
 This is often only necessary every few months, for a dog that has healthy skin and a healthy coat.
 Overbathing can strip your pup’s double coat of all its natural oils, leaving it dry and coarse.